shopapps/laravel-scout-solr-engine/README.md

 |Scout\Solr\Events\BeforeSelect|Contains the Solr `Solarium\QueryType\Select\Result\Result` object and `Model` object.
 This event allows you to create complex queries using the Solarium package.|

-## Example

-This repository provides an example laravel app showcasing the functionality of this package.
-Please refer to the [README.md](example/README.md) of the example app for information on how to get it started.